This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How is mush different than polenta?

-Polenta and cornmeal mush are basically the same exact thing but typically served in very different ways.
+Polenta and cornmeal mush are the same thing but typically served in very different ways.

-Oftentimes polenta is made into a thick porridge and then mixed with savory items like herbs, spices, and cheese.
-Then it’s usually served with roasted tomatoes or topped with cooked meats.
+Often, polenta is made into a thick porridge and then mixed with savory items like herbs, spices, and cheese.
+Then, it’s usually served with roasted tomatoes or topped with cooked meats.

-Mush it typically eaten in the fried sliced format and served with a sweet dipping sauce like maple syrup.
+Mush is typically eaten in the fried sliced format and served with a sweet dipping sauce like maple syrup.

-It is also common to fry up polenta like mush but instead of serving it with maple syrup it is instead served with warmed marinara sauce.
+It is also expected to fry up polenta like mush, but instead of serving it with maple syrup, it is served with warmed marinara sauce.

 Where can I find prepared polenta or mush?

-The first area is over by the pasta, rice and gnocchi aisle.
-It is typically shelf stable so you’ll find it in a plastic roll on the shelf.
+The first area is by the pasta, rice, and gnocchi aisle.
+It is typically shelf-stable, so you’ll find it in a plastic roll on the shelf.

-If you don’t see it on the shelf it can also sometimes be found over by where you find fresh pasta or egg roll wrappers.
+If you don’t see it on the shelf, it can also sometimes be found near where you find fresh pasta or egg roll wrappers.

 What do I serve with fried cornmeal?